 RACQUEL HENDERSON - Employment & Education Coordinator she/her/hers

 Racquel is a Young Professional of the Year Urban League of Nebraska Award Recipient, Young Black and Influential Award recipient, a MORE Women Award Recipient, and Founder of #TheBeProject—a movement based on bringing awareness to various jobs and resources to community members.

 Racquel earned a Bachelor’s of Science from University of Nebraska at Omaha, where she studied Criminal Justice and Psychology and was inducted into the National Honors Society of Criminal Justice.
 Racquel has spent over eight years in serving her community by providing second chances in re-entry programs and uplifting youth in higher education opportunities.

 Racquel currently serves as a College Success Navigator at Metropolitan Community College, where she works with a scholarship program that focuses on the retention of first-generation and under-represented students by providing intrusive academic support and guidance with the nonprofit organization, Avenue Scholars.

-Racquel also serves as the Operations Ambassador for Black and Pink—the nation’s largest prison abolitionist organization.
+Racquel also serves as the Employment & Education Coordinator for Black and Pink—the nation’s largest prison abolitionist organization.
 Racquel believes that with the right resources, opportunities, and support, change is inevitable.